-Since University of New England identified “environmental stewardship” as a core value in its last Strategic Plan, and recycling is one of the most iconic, visible and engaging pro-environmental behaviors we can exhibit, the sustainability program at UNE built its roots in the recycling program.
+Since the University of New England identified “environmental stewardship” as a core value in its last Strategic Plan, and recycling is one of the most iconic, visible, and engaging pro-environmental behaviors we can exhibit, the sustainability program at UNE built its roots in the recycling program.